learkonas/UniReach/README.md

 5. blog page
 6. automated sign-up and request processing

-Current idea is to use React for the system and a MongoDB database, since it works well with an ExpressJS API and is quicker than SQL at scale
+Current idea is to use React for the system and a MongoDB database, since it works well with an ExpressJS API and is quicker than SQL at scale.

-read about UniReach on our <a href="https://www.unireach.co.uk">website</a>
+Read about UniReach on our <a href="https://www.unireach.co.uk">website</a>